Pixy (group)

 Pixy (/ˈpɪksi/; Korean: 픽시; RR: Piksi, stylized in all caps) is a South Korean girl group formed in 2021 by Allart Entertainment and Happy Tribe Entertainment.
-They debuted on February 24, 2021, with the digital single "Wings".
-The group consists of five members: Lola, Dia, Sua, Dajeong and Rinji.
-Original group members Ella and Satbyeol left the lineup on August 27, 2022, due to health concerns.
+They debuted on February 24, 2021 with the digital single "Wings".
+The group consists of three members: Dia, Sua and Rinji.
+Previous group members Ella and Satbyeol left the lineup on August 27, 2022 due to health concerns.
+Later, Dajeong left on June 20, 2024.
+On July 31, 2024, Dajeong debuted as a soloist under JUNITY Entertainment with the name U_Chae.
+Lola left the group on September 15, 2024, after ending her contract.
+She also discarded the name Lola and announced that she would be called Choi Yu Jeong (Korean = 최유정; RR: Choi Yu-jeong).

 History

 Pre-debut

 Ella was the former leader of the group Cherry Bullet under the stage name Mirae.
-She left the group on December 13, 2019, with members Kokoro and Linlin due to personal reasons.
+She left the group on December 13, 2019 with members Kokoro and Linlin for personal reasons.
 Satbyeol was a former member of the group Girls' Alert.
 On April 24, 2020, the company Roots Entertainment pushed back the release of the group's album due to worsening situation caused by the COVID-19 pandemic.
 Three members chose to stay, while Satbyeol would join a new agency.
 Satbyeol also participated in JTBC's Mix Nine, where she finished 93rd.
-Dajeong was a former member of the kids group SUPA, the group later disbanded in 2018.
+Dajeong was a former member of the kids' group SUPA.
+The group later disbanded in 2018.

 2021: Debut, Bravery and Temptation

-On February 24, Pixy officially debuted with their digital single "Wings".
+On February 24, 2021, Pixy officially debuted with their digital single "Wings".

 On May 20, Pixy released their first EP Bravery and its lead single "Let Me Know".

 On October 7, Pixy released their second EP Temptation and its lead singles "Addicted" and "Bewitched".

-2022: Reborn and Ella and Satbyeol's departures
+On December 14, they released digital single "Call Me".

+2022–2023: Reborn, line-up changes and Chosen Karma

 The group released their third EP, titled Reborn, on June 15, 2022.
 Member Ella wouldn't participate as she took a break due to health concerns.
 On August 27, Allart Entertainment announced that due to their worsening health conditions, Ella and Satbyeol would officially be leaving Pixy and the group would be reorganized as four members.

-On September 27, Allart Entertainment announced that Hwang Rin-ji, under the stage name Rinji, would be joining the group at the start of their European tour "Wanna Be Your Villain".
+On September 27, Allart Entertainment announced that Hwang Rin-ji, under the stage name Rinji, would be joining the group at the start of their planned European tour "Wanna Be Your Villain".

+In 2023, Pixy went on an American Tour.
+The group also released their fourth EP Chosen Karma on March 10, 2023.
+The group released their digital EP, The Voice on October 24, 2023.

+2024–2025: Members departures

+Dajeong announced on Instagram that she left Pixy on June 20, 2024.

+On September 15, Lola announced on Instagram that her contract had ended with Allart Entertainment and that she would be leaving the group.